 SURGERY OF THE SPINE

-Spinal fixation of some sort is often combined with some form of bone graft or bone substitute.
-Bone graft can either be obtained from another part of the skeleton such as the pelvis (autograft) or be donated bone that is processed and used in a spine fusion (allograft).
+Spinal fixation of some sort often is combined with some form of bone graft or bone substitute.
+Bone graft can be obtained from another part of the skeleton, such as the pelvis (autograft), or it can be donated bone that is processed and used in a spine fusion (allograft).
 The results of spine fusion for low back pain vary.
-A good result is a decrease in pain.
-It is very rare for someone to be completely out of pain after a spine fusion.
+A good result is a decrease in pain -- it is very rare for someone to be completely pain-free after a spine fusion.
 Full recovery can take more than a year.